Onion Chutney Recipe

 Instructions

-- Add 1 cup baby onions (or halved regular onions) and sauté until soft and golden.
+- Sautéing onions: Add 1 cup of baby onions (or 2 medium-sized onions halved) and sauté until they turn soft and lightly golden, which gives the chutney its rich onion flavor.

-- Add ¼ tsp turmeric powder, ½ tsp cumin seeds, and a few coriander leaves.
-Mix well and turn off the heat.
-Let it cool slightly.
+- Mixing spices and herbs: Add ¼ teaspoon turmeric powder, ½ teaspoon cumin seeds, and a handful of fresh coriander leaves.
+Stir everything together and cook for another minute before turning off the flame.
+Let the mixture cool slightly.

 Notes